borntofrappe/Practice-Front-End-Web-Development/CodePenChallenge Form/README.md

 ## React

 Given the component-based structure of the project, the React library is a perfect choice to render the different form elements.
-The project structure can be described with the following components:
+The project is structured with the following components:

 - `index.js` renders the main component to the single `<div>` element present in the HTML
 - `app.js` renders a single stateful component in `SignUpForm`.
-- `SignUpForm` retains the state of the application and displays different HTML structures depending on the flow of the application.
+- `SignUpForm` displays the different HTML structures depending on the flow of the application.
 The flow is emulated by altering a key in the state and use it to display different JSX elements.
 A button triggers the change in state, through the `setState()` function and triggers a re-rendering of the page.

 ### React Animation